dildeolupbiten/TkAccount/README.md

 ![img19](https://user-images.githubusercontent.com/29302909/98700680-81329680-2389-11eb-9d3f-a382d0d7e4fe.png)

-As you see, the opened window contains values that are stored in the database.
+As you see above, the opened window contains values that are stored in the database.
 If we change values that are written to entries and then press the tick button, the changes will be applied to tables which are relational in the database.

 Briefly, if any change is done on order records, this could effect **Product (Stocks)** records also.
 For example, if we change **Number Of Products** of a product that a customer is bought, **Number Of Products** and **Total Price** of this product would be changed in the **Products (Stocks)** table.
 Or if we change the **Product Name**, this time, the previous order would be canceled, the **Number Of Products** value of the canceled product would be restored in the **Products (Stocks)** table, the **Total Price** would be re-calculated and finally the **Number of Products** and the **Total Price** of the new product would be changed in the **Products (Stocks)** table.